 This is another course, except that you have to be very fast in your flight.

-Hopefully you have gotten the hang of how you can maintain a balance between speed and altitude with a chopper.
+I hope that you have gotten the hang of how you can maintain a balance between speed and altitude with a chopper.
 If not, then practice around before attempting this lesson to ensure a Gold rating.

-Checkpoint 5 is located at a higher altitude, you might need to slow down, gain altitude, and move forward, which will take some time.
+Checkpoint 5 is located at a higher altitude; you might need to slow down, gain altitude, and move forward, which will take some time.
 Try to make this increase in altitude as quick as possible, and then resume your course.

 You will take a sharp turn after the 7th checkpoint, but after that you should go full throttle and pass the lower altitude checkpoint 8; avoid colliding with the bridge.